pupil-labs/pupil-docs/src/core/software/recording-format.md

 # Recording Format

-Each recording will have a number of files.
+Each recording contains a number of files.
 The exact number and names depend on which Pupil Core headset is connected and which features are enabled during the recording.

 ## Pupil Core